droberts2013/xlr-flowdock-plugin/README.md

    ![Flowdock configuration](images/Flowdock_configuration.png?raw=true "Flowdock configuration")
 4. Each time XL Release stores something into the Activity logs, this will also be send to Flowdock.

+### Tasks

++ SendTeamInboxMessage: Allows to send a specific message to a TeamInbox.